migueravila/CleanDmenu/README.md

 ### Installation

-1. Clone this repo with `git clone https://github.com/MiguelRAvila/ZenDmenu.git`
+1. Clone this repo with `git clone https://github.com/MiguelRAvila/CleanDmenu.git`
-2. Run `cd ZenDmenu`
+2. Run `cd CleanDmenu`
 3. Run `sudo make install`
-4. Now you can run it with `dmenu_run -c -l 15` (`-c` flag is for center and `-l 15` is for the list style with 15 elements)
+4. Now you can run it with `dmenu_run` (you can use`-c` flag for center and `-l 15` is for the list style with 15 elements)
 5. ENJOY! 🚀

 ### Customization